01/13/2017 3:31 pm

 Encyclopedia of Learning and Memory (Ref BF318 .E53)

 Encyclopedia of Human Intelligence (Ref BF431 .E59)

 Mental Measurements Yearbook (Ref Z5814 .P8 B932)

-If you’re browsing the shelves, most books in Psychology have call numbers beginning with BF.
-The basic subject heading to use is “Psychology.”
+If you’re browsing the shelves, books related to Psychology can be found in call numbers beginning with the following letters:

-WorldCat Locate books available elsewhere and request via interlibrary loan
+Locate books available elsewhere and request via interlibrary loan.

 PsycINFO & PsycArticles From APA – the main index of psychology literature.

 PsycTESTS Covers non-commercial tests and measures in psychology.